What is PETCT?

 Your scan will be carried out at an InHealth unit.
 This may be a mobile unit, located in the car park of a hospital.
 The mobile unit looks like a large white trailer with PETCT NHS Diagnostic Imaging Service written on the side.
 The details of the location of the scanning unit are described on the map which will be sent to you with your appointment letter.
 Details of how to get to the scanning location can also be found using the Location Finder

-At Portsmouth and Nottingham the scanning unit is in a purpose built building on the hospital site.
+At Nottingham the scanning unit is in a purpose built building on the hospital site.

 The units are staffed by Radiographers, Nuclear Medicine Technologists and Healthcare Assistants.